ThatMantis/POH_Lab_ONT_NGS/_episodes/09-Assembly.md

 ~~~
 {: .bash}

 Thereafter, we can change into the "flye" environment with `conda activate flye`.
-We can then run flye on the NanoFilt filtered reads!
+We can then run flye on the NanoFilt filtered reads! `--nano-hq ./R10_BL21_trimmed_q15.fastq` Specifies the input file, and `--nano-hq` specifies that the reads are of relatively higher quality (basecalled using **Super-Accurate Basecalling**, and **<5% error** since we NanoFilt filtered at Qscore 15. `--genome-size 4.5m` specifies that we expect the assembly to be about 4.5 million bp (e.coli). `--threads 4` specifies that we will use 4 threads for computing power to speed up the process. `--iterations 3` specifies that we want to polish the assembly 3 times (for better accuracy). `--out-dir ./flye_output` specifies the output we want to store the flye assembled output and temporary files in.

 ~~~
 # Create a new directory to store the flye-assembled output
 mkdir flye_output
-flye --nano-hq ./R10_BL21.fastq --genome-size 4.5m --out-dir ./flye_output
+flye --nano-hq ./R10_BL21_trimmed_q15.fastq --genome-size 4.5m --threads 4 --iterations 3 --out-dir ./flye_output
 ~~~
 {: .bash}